 WordPress is the world’s most popular blogging platform and content management system (CMS).
 It’s estimated that around 23.6% of all websites running on the Internet run on WordPress.
 Hence, it’s no surprise that WordPress is the target of several hacking and security attacks.
 Therefore, if you use WordPress, you need to make sure you know how to prevent WordPress vulnerability issues and never get hacked again.

 As WordPress is open source platform, it can be exploited easily.
 WordPress security has become an important topic for many users.
 It is not because of just security, it is also about protection.

 From personal blogs to corporate eCommerce websites, WordPress is used to establish one’s online presence and sell products.
 It’s also the favorite platform for cybercriminals because of its popularity.
 Hackers can target WordPress sites and use them for their own purposes.

 In this post, you will learn some easy ways to prevent WordPress security issues and safeguard your precious data against being theft or hacked.

 1. Choose a reliable hosting

-A reliable host is one of the most important things in WordPress.
+A reliable host is one of the most important things on WordPress.
 Sometimes it can be hard to choose a good hosting service.
 Such companies use the latest security software and are able to identify and block cyber threats before they escalate.

 If your website is down, then this is the worst possible scenario.
 It will also affect your revenue and business reputation.
-Make sure that your host offers maximum up time (>99%) and analyze real user reviews on TrustPilot, G2Crowd, etc to find what they are saying.
+Make sure that your host offers maximum uptime (>99%) and analyze real user reviews on Trustpilot, G2Crowd, etc. to find what they are saying.

 Sometimes you might be tempted to choose a host that offers cheap hosting or one with a very large space, but these are often bad ideas.
 It’s often better to pay more for a reliable host than deal with constant visits to your website.